evancz/guide.elm-lang.org/types/union_types.md

 > **Problem:** We have a chat room where people can post whatever they want.
 Some users are logged in and some are anonymous.
 How should we represent a user?

-Here is a union type that describes users that are either anonymous or named:
+Again, whenever there is weird shaped data, you want to reach for a unino type.
+For this case, we want one where users are either anonymous or named:

 ```elm
 > type User = Anonymous | Named String